A Robust Framework of Chromosome Straightening with ViT-Patch GAN: Experiments

-A total of 16696 chromosome micrographs were used for the evaluation as provided by \cite{song2021novel}.
+\textbf{Datasets and Implementation Details.} A total of 16696 chromosome micrographs were used for the evaluation as provided by \cite{song2021novel}.
 All data had been desensitized, and patients' personal information has been removed.
 Since 642 out of the 16696 chromosomes were straightened by SCSF~\cite{song2021novel}, these 642 chromosomes were used as the dataset (\texttt{D$_{train}$}) for training and testing the ViT-Patch GAN in a 4:1 ratio.
 In the training stage, the original chromosomes and corresponding straightened results in \texttt{D$_{train}$} were utilized as \textit{training source} and \textit{training driving} images, respectively.
 Our clinical experts select 1200 real-world straight chromosomes of different lengths from all chromosome types as the dataset, \texttt{D$_{driving}$}.
 In the testing stage, \texttt{D$_{driving}$} was used to select \textit{test driving} for each \textit{test source} utilizing the {SL-matching} scheme.
-Two large datasets were employed in this study to assess generalization capacity: the remaining 14854 chromosome images provided by~\cite{song2021novel} (\texttt{D$_{large1}$}), and a publicly available dataset released by Biomedical Imaging Laboratory (\texttt{D$_{large2}$}) consisting of 5474 chromosome images~\cite{grisan2009automatic}.
+A large dataset was employed in this study to assess generalization capacity: the remaining 14854 chromosome images provided by~\cite{song2021novel} (\texttt{D$_{large}$}).

 All experiments were implemented using one NVIDIA GeForce RTX 2080Ti GPU and coded using PyTorch.
 The Adam optimizer and a batch size of 1 were used.
 The total training epoch was 50 and the ratio of the training and test sets was 4:1 (5-fold cross-validation).
 The initial learning rates of the generator and discriminator were $5e^{-5}$ and $1e^{-5}$, respectively.
 We used MultiStepLR for the generator and discriminator with milestones 30 and 45.
-After completing cross validation, all 642 chromosomes of \texttt{D$_{train}$} has been straightened.
+After completing cross validation, all 642 chromosomes of \texttt{D$_{train}$} were straightened.
 Subsequently, we performed downstream classification experiments (7 chromosome types) using initial learning rate of $4e^{-5}$ and ReduceLRonPlateau with patience 5 and early stopping protocol with patience 20.
 All input images were preprocessed to png format (256$\times$256).